begoon/jasper/README.md

 Sinclair ZX Spectrum 48 emulator in Java
 ========================================

-This is a fork of original version of Jasper 1.1j by Adam Davidson and Andrew Pollard.
+This is a fork of the original version of Jasper 1.1j by Adam Davidson and Andrew Pollard.
 Previously it was available at http://spectrum.lovely.net/, but currently this website is unavailable.

-Also this fork includes a fix allowing screen scaling via a `pixelScale` variable.
+Also this fork includes a fix allowing screen scaling using the `pixelScale` variable.

 The repo contains the following directories: